Information about supervision meetings, external supervisions, principles for supervision and what to do if problems arise.

 - Any restrictions on publication rights due to confidentiality requirements need to be clearly outlined at the outset.
 This particularly involves restrictions arising from registration of patents, and advice from the University Contracts Office may need to be sought to determine the period of disclosure of any results from the research

-- Supervisors should ensure that they and the candidates under their supervision are familiar with the University's Code of Conduct for Research
+- Supervisors should ensure that they and the candidates under their supervision are familiar with the University's Research Integrity and Misconduct Policy (MPF1318)

 - It is important not to lose sight of the personal dimension of the supervisory relationship.
 A candidate's progress may be impeded by personal crises to which the supervisor should be responsive.
 The supervisor should know where help might be sought within the University and what to do if there is a need to suspend candidature or negotiate an extension